 Carpenter bees have the possibility to create a threat when you do get closer to their nest, or if they feel they are attacked.
 In most cases it is the male that watches over the area.
 The male carpenter bee is only able to display aggression while the female is the one that can sting.
 If you have been stung seek medical attention right away.

-To avoid any injury it is best to contact professional pest control to have the infestation taken care of as soon as possible.
+To avoid any injury it is best to contact professional Pest Control Toronto to have the infestation taken care of as soon as possible.